 - 4.7.1.
 Start-up commission systems.
 Allow sufficient time for start-up and commissioning prior to placing control systems in permanent operations. - 4.7.2.
-Assist in a comprehensive acceptance inspection and test of installation details and system operational validity, including but not limited to; inspection and verification of input/out sensor locations, control device location and connection, input/output point terminations, point-by-point proof of function for each occupancy sensor and input/output device. - 4.7.3.
+Assist in a comprehensive acceptance inspection and test of installation details and system operational validity, including but not limited to; inspection and verification of input/out sensor locations, control device location and connection, input/output point terminations, point-by-point proof of function for each occupancy sensor and input/output device.
+Test results shall be submitted to Metrolinx as proof of verification - 4.7.3.
 The controls and BAS interconnect are to be tested and proven to operate as designed and specified before acceptance.
-There shall be at least one-year period of aiming and adjusting for seasonal and traffic changes. - a) Tests: - 1) It shall be the Contractor's responsibility to insure the proper operation of the lighting control system.
+There shall be at least a one-year period of aiming and adjusting for seasonal and traffic changes.

-- b) Demonstration: - 1) Demonstrate a complete and operating system to the Project Manager or his representative - 2) Consider controlling artificial lighting automatically where practical by selecting from among various arrangements.
+- a) Tests: - 1) It shall be the Contractor's responsibility to ensure the proper operation of the lighting control system. - b) Demonstration: - 1) Demonstrate a complete and operating system to the designated Metrolinx representative(s) and/or authorized representative(s); - 2) The lighting system shall be documented with pictures and/or video taken of the working lighting system for verification and record keeping purposes; - 3) The different functions of the lighting control system as defined within this specification such as programmable controls may be subjected to modification to ensure proper operation; and - 4) Consider controlling artificial lighting automatically where practical by selecting from among various arrangements.
 Lighting controls are devices for turning lights on and off or for dimming them.
 The most useful controls for increasing lighting energy-efficiency are timers, dimmers, photocells, and occupancy sensors. - 4.7.4.
-Timers turn lights on and off on a set schedule.
-Timers usually correspond to revenue hours of operation, but can be triggered to any operational activity. - 4.7.5.
-Dimmers reduce the wattage and output of incandescent and fluorescent lamps and significantly increase the service life of incandescent lamps.
-Dimming fluorescents requires special dimming ballasts and fixtures, but does not reduce their efficiency. - 4.7.6.
-Photocells/photo sensors turn lights on and off in response to natural light levels.
-Photocells switch outdoor lights on at dusk and off at dawn, for example.
-Daylight systems use photo sensors to activate luminaires when daylight illuminance in the interior falls below a preset value and de-activated when sufficient daylight becomes available. - 4.7.7.
-Occupancy sensors activate lights when a person is in the area and then turn off the lights after the person has left.
-Occupancy sensors are indicated in smaller, enclosed spaces that are occupied intermittently and unpredictably-such as private offices, utility closets, storage rooms, and toilets. - 4.7.8.
 Select control strategies based upon the following types of security lighting: - a) Continuous Lighting: lighting designed to continuously illuminate an area during a combination of hours of darkness and hours of operation.
 Examples of continuous lighting could be at-grade stops, platforms, vehicle approaches, and parking lots.
-Suitable controls for continuous lighting are timers and photo sensors. - b) Standby Lighting: similar in design to continuous lighting, except not continuously operated.
+Suitable controls for continuous lighting are timers and photo sensors; and - b) Standby Lighting: similar in design to continuous lighting, except not continuously operated.
 Instead, standby lighting is turned on automatically when activity is detected in the area or manually as necessary to occupy a space.
 Standby lighting is suitable only for "instant on" lamps.
 Examples of standby lighting could be utility closets, offices, or restrooms.
-Suitable controls for standby lighting include discrete "on/off" switches, occupancy sensors, and dimmers.
+Suitable controls for standby lighting include discrete "on/off" switches, occupancy sensors, and dimmers. - 4.7.5.
+Lighting Control system shall be compatible with the Building Automation System, capable to be controlled and monitored by BAS, also capable to work stand alone in case the connection is lost.
+The equipment shall be compatible with the BAS includes interior luminaires, emergency lighting units, exit signs, lighting control equipment, and luminaire accessories.
+Refer to Metrolinx Specification 25 05 10 BAS for requirements related to performance, proprietary and integration with lighting systems.